Transitioning from Paper to EMR Systems

 Aesthetic Record has proven to be a leader in the industry because the company's founders chose to take on this research for their clients.
 They started by interviewing clinic staff and practitioners about their vision of a perfectly seamless client experience.
 From there, they dove in and built their software from the ground up.

 The result is their newly launched platform.
 Medical software that naturally flows through each visit by tracking client consents and injection locations.
 Offering instant access to HD before and after photography and, most importantly, client goals along with their personalized cosmetic timelines.

 An Easy Transition from paper to EMR was actually the goal behind Aesthetic Record

-The easiest way to transition from paper to an EMR system is to incorporate best practices into every aspect of a client experience.
-To do this a practitioner needs an application that intuitively records a patient/provider interaction from several aspects, including, interpersonal relationships, compliance, and financial perspective.
+We found that the easiest way to save med spas and practices time was to incorporate Best Practices into every aspect of a client experience.
+To do this our practitioners needed an application that intuitively records a client/provider interaction from ALL aspects, including, interpersonal relationships, compliance, and costs.

-When a provider finds that they are saving time with an EMR system most of the work is done for you, as you know good aesthetic medicine providers want time with their clients and appreciate the ability to understand each individual and their personal goals.
-This helps in both identifying potential problem clients and in earning repeat visits from a loyal following.
+When a you find a good EMR system the work is done for you, giving you more time with your clients to understand each individual and their personal goals.
+This helps in both identifying potential problem behaviors and in earning repeat visits from a loyal following.